 Where The Culture and History of Charleston Come To LifeCharleston is a multicultural city with a long history.
 Whether you're interested in history, slavery, war, art, science, animals, gardens, nature, firefighters, textiles, manuscripts, the post office, or The Citadel, Charleston has the perfect museum just waiting to be explored.

 Children's Museum of the LowcountryNine interactive exhibits, including a two-story Medieval Castle, a pirate ship and a dedicated Art Room, allow your children to explore the arts, sciences and humanities through their own hands-on experiences.
-Weekly classes expose children to the arts, movement and foreign languages.
-Admission $10 per person, $8 for SC Residents, free for children under 12 months.
-Tues-Sat, 9 am-5 pm; Sun, 12pm-5 pm; closed Mon.
+Wed, Thurs, Sat, 9 am-5 pm; Tues & Fri 9 am - 7 pm; Sun, 12pm-5 pm; closed Mon.

 Edisto Island MuseumT-F 1-4pm.
 Exhibits on sea island plantation life, the Civil War and native Americans.
 Adults $3; Students $2; 10 and under are free.